pachyderm/pachyderm/doc/installation.md

 # Local Installation
 This guide will walk you through the recommended path to get Pachyderm running locally on OSX or Linux.
-For GCE or AWS, try our [Deploying on the Cloud]() guide.

 If you hit any errors not covered in this guide submit an issue on [GitHub](github.com/pachyderm/pachyderm) or email us at [support@pachyderm.io](mailto:support@pachyderm.io) and we can help you right away.